What is World Health Day and Why Is It Important?

 How is the One Drop Foundation participating?

+Since 2007, more than 1.1 million people have gained access to improved WASH services in their health care facilities through One Drop’s projects.
 If you’d like to support our mission, your donation will help expand our reach and contribute to sustainable water, sanitation, and hygiene services—driving long-term, meaningful change where it matters most.

 To learn more about our mission and impact, read our latest Impact Report.